Optional Retirement Plan (ORP)

 If eligible, you have 60 days from your date of employment to enroll in ORP.
 This is an important decision because the choice is irrevocable.
 Failure to make a decision and turn in the required paperwork to the Employee Benefits Department within 60 days of employment will result in automatic enrollment in TRS.
 Note: participation in a retirement plan is mandatory; therefore, you will have a TRS deduction from your paycheck until your ORP paperwork is processed.
 Once you select ORP, the TRS-deducted funds will be transferred to your ORP account.

 You must complete and submit two forms in order to enroll in the Optional Retirement Plan.
+Visit the Benefits forms page to get the two required forms.

 These forms must be received in the Employee Benefits Department within 60 days of your employment date.
 Failure to submit the required paperwork within 60 days of employment will result in automatic membership in the Teachers Retirement System, the defined benefit plan.